 Is it a Policy, a Standard, or a Guideline?

-To increase shared knowledge, the following definitions outline how these terms support your information security program.
+As we increase shared knowledge, the following definitions outline how these terms support your information security program.
 Effective security policies make frequent references to standards and guidelines that exist within an organization.

-As your business scales and your information security program matures, the needs for general security, network security, server security, and application security will change.
+As your business scales and information security program matures, the needs for general security, network security, server security, and application security will change.

 Information Security Policy